umarhassan-mitodl/6.006-spring-2008/content/pages/assignments.md

 All code for this problem set ({{% resource_link 35538eb5-7d84-3fd0-0c9d-5c89efd779a9 "ZIP" %}}) (This zip file includes: 2 .png files, 10 .py files, and 1 .txt file.)

-The paper and video for Problem 4 can be found here: [Seam Carving for Content-Aware Image Resizing](https://dl.acm.org/citation.cfm?id=1276390)
+The paper and video for Problem 4 can be found here: {{% resource_link "3f1e41a2-c8c8-4855-ac88-b8efff8f1677" "Seam Carving for Content-Aware Image Resizing" %}}

 {{< tdclose >}}